DBremen/PowerShellScripts/docs/Monitor-Folder.md

 ```

 ## DESCRIPTION
-A wrapper around IO.FileSystemWatcher and Register-ObjectEvent to monitor a folder for file system events (Created, Deleted, Changed, and/or Renamed)
+A wrapper around IO.FileSystemWatcher and Register-ObjectEvent to monitor a folder for file system events (Created, Deleted, Changed, and/or Renamed).
+The function returns a custom object with a Watcher and an Events property which can be used to dispose of the events and the filesystemwatcher.

 ## EXAMPLES

 ### -------------------------- EXAMPLE 1 --------------------------
 ```
-$events = Monitor-Folder "$env:USERNAME\Desktop\test" -EventName All -DefaultOutput
+$monitor = Monitor-Folder "$env:USERNAME\Desktop\test" -EventName All -DefaultOutput

 #Will start monitoring the folder for all events outputting the default output as action
-$events.Dispose()

 #stop monitoring the folder
+$monitor.Watcher.EnableRaisingEvents = $false
+$monitor.Events | ForEach-Object {
+    Unregister-Event -SourceIdentifier $_.Name
+}
+$monitor.Events| Remove-Job
+$monitor.Watcher.Dispose()
 ```
 ### -------------------------- EXAMPLE 2 --------------------------
 ```